cowhorse7/startup/notes.md

     <script type="module"></script>

-DOM= Document Object Model, an object representation of HTML elements
+DOM= Document Object Model, an object representation of HTML elements property textContent sets the child text for an element

 JS executes as a single thread-- ie there is only ever one piece of code executing at any given time However, you can run the same program in parallel- asynchronously- with a Promise, which can be in any of three states: Pending, Fulfilled, and Rejected